lorae/roundup/README.md

     Open in 'historic/weekly_data/YYYY-MM-DD-HHMM.html'.
 "YYYY-MM-DD-HHMM" will be populated with the day, hour and minute that you ran the code.
 # Project Structure
-All the project contents are contained in a main folder called “roundup”.
 The schematic below illustrates the basic file structure of the project.

 ![The file structure of the roundup project](directory_structure.png)